onap/policy-parent/docs/pap/pap.rst

    :widths: 25,70

-   "Health check", "Queries the health of the PAP" "Statistics", "Queries various statistics"
+   "Health check", "Queries the health of the PAP" "Consolidated healthcheck", "Queries the health of all policy components" "Statistics", "Queries various statistics"
    "PDP state change", "Changes the state of all PDPs in a PDP Group" "PDP Group create/update", "Creates/updates PDP Groups" "PDP Group delete", "Deletes a PDP Group"
-   "PDP Group query", "Queries all PDP Groups"
-   "Deploy policy", "Deploys one or more policies to the PDPs" "Undeploy policy", "Undeploys a policy from the PDPs"
+   "PDP Group query", "Queries all PDP Groups" "Deployment update", "Deploy/undeploy one or more policies in specified PdpGroups" "Deploy policy", "Deploys one or more policies to the PDPs" "Undeploy policy", "Undeploys a policy from the PDPs" "Policy deployment status", "Queries the status of all deployed policies" "PDP statistics", "Queries the statistics of PDPs"

 1.2 DMaaP API
 -------------